-Fig. 2.
-Effects of lithium treatments on ketamine-induced hyperlocomotion: Mean (± SEM) locomotor activity (distance traveled in cm) of each group during the first (Trial 1) and last (Trial 4) day of behavioral testing.
-Trial 1 (left panel) was conducted on the 8th day and Trial 4 on the 11th and final day of ketamine injections.
+Figure 2 -- Effects of lithium treatments on ketamine-induced hyperlocomotion: Mean (+SEM) locomotor activity (distance traveled in cm) of each group during the first (Test 1) and last (Test 4) day of behavioral testing.
+Test 1 (left panel) was conducted on the 8th day and Test 4 on the 11th and final 11th day of ketamine injections.
 Tests were conducted over 60 min sessions beginning immediately after IP ketamine injection.
 Non-ketamine controls were a group of subjects drawn from each of the four other groups that received daily saline injections in place of ketamine.
-The remaining four groups all received ketamine injections prior to each Trial and all but the Sodium Chloride group ingested lithium daily throughout the study.
+The remaining four groups all received ketamine injections prior to each Trial and the group labels correspond to the treatment-diet that each group had been exposed to throughout the study.

-isotopes, an additional statistical analysis was performed to directly compare each group's performance with one another.
-Although only Trial 1 and 4 are depicted in Fig. 2, ketamine-induced hyperactivity peaked at precisely the same time on every trial-i.e., 25 min into the test session.
+Since the primary aim of this study was to investigate if there were behavioral differences in the response to ketamine of Li-N and its two isotopes, an additional statistical analysis was performed to directly compare each group's performance with one another.
+Although only Trial 1 and 4 are depicted in Figure 2, ketamine-induced hyperactivity peaked at precisely the same time on every trial-i.e., 25 min into the test session.
 A one-way independent group ANOVA was therefore computed on the locomotor activity data at this time point in Trial 4.
-As expected from visual inspection of the figure, the ANOVA once more confirmed the presence of a significant difference among the groups (F (4, 73) = 10.19, p < .001).
-To identify how individual groups differed from one another, a series of post-hoc-hoc Tukey tests were computed the results of which demonstrated: a) that all four ketamine-treated groups exhibited elevated activity relative to the non-ketamine salineinjected control group (p < .05); b) at the point of peak ketamine activation, the activity of the Li-N and Li-7 groups was not significantly different from one another nor from that of the sodium chloride group (p > .05); and c) the locomotor activity of the Li-6 group was significantly suppressed relative to that of each of the three other ketamine-treated groups (p < .05).
-Additional one-way ANOVAs computed for the data at the 25-min and the 35 min time-points of Trial 1 (corresponding to the peak actions of the NaCl and the lithium groups respectively) revealed no statistically reliable differences in group performance (p > .05) at either time point.
+As expected from visual inspection of the figure, the ANOVA once more confirmed the presence of a highly significant difference among the groups (F(4, 4)) 73) = 10.19, p < 0.001).
+To identify how individual groups differed from one another, a series of posthoc-hoc Turkey tests were computed the results of which demonstrated: a) that all four ketamine-treated groups exhibited elevated activity relative to the non-ketamine saline-injected control group (p < .05); b) while the Li-Nand Li-7 groups exhibited an initial suppression in the response to ketamine, at the point of peak ketamine activation the activity of these two groups was not significantly different from one another nor from that of the sodium chloride + ketamine group (p>.05); and c) the locomotor activity of the Li-6 group was significantly suppressed relative to that of each of the three other ketamine-treated groups.

-3.4.
-Blood serum analysis
+3.4 Blood serum analysis